Skip to main content

 4. Press Test connection.

-A successful test binds the warehouse to your workspace and checks off the first step of your setup checklist.
+A successful test binds the warehouse to your workspace.
 From here on, everything Platinur builds — raw source data, cleaned models, your marts — lives in this service, under your ownership.

 If the very first test takes ~30 seconds, that’s your idled service waking up — Platinur retries through the wake automatically.
 If it still fails afterwards, run the test once more.